Skip to main content

 Tips for Hiking at Kaaterskill Falls

-• Parking only at Laurel House Road, Scutt Road, or North South Lake State Campground (follow signage on county route 18).
+• Parking is available at the Mountain Top Historical Society or North South Lake State Campground (follow signage on county route 18).
 Take the Kaaterskill Trolley - a convenient way to access the falls for a minimal fee of $10.00.

 • Only follow the marked trail signs.
 You may see other trails veering off into the forest or away from the main trail, but, for your own safety, do not follow these.
 Taking shortcuts can lead to erosion on trails, and greatly increase the chances of getting lost or injured.